ahoyosid/ReNA/README.md

 https://nilearn.github.io/modules/generated/nilearn.regions.Parcellations.html#nilearn.regions.Parcellations

-## TODO: This example is not currently working, please use the Nilearn implementation
+## XXX: This example is not currently working, please use the Nilearn implementation